-Equifax has a Global Records Retention Policy and Record Retention Standard to ensure records are maintained, stored and destroyed, when appropriate, in accordance with our business needs and in compliance with applicable regulations.
-From time to time, the Company establishes retention or destruction standards for specific categories of records in order to ensure legal compliance, and also to accomplish other objectives, such as preserving intellectual property and cost management.
-We expect all employees to fully comply with the Global Records Retention Policy and Records Retention Standard.
+Equifax has a Global Records Retention Policy and Schedule to ensure records are maintained, stored and destroyed, when appropriate, in accordance with our business needs and in compliance with applicable regulations.
+From time to time, the Company establishes retention or destruction policies or schedules for specific categories of records in order to ensure legal compliance, and also to accomplish other objectives, such as preserving intellectual property and cost management.
+We expect all employees to fully comply with any published records retention or destruction policies and schedules.

 Each of us is responsible for information and records under our control.
-We must be familiar with the recordkeeping procedures that apply to our jobs, and we are accountable for the accuracy and truthfulness of the records we produce.
+We must be familiar with the recordkeeping procedures that apply to our jobs and we are accountable for the accuracy and truthfulness of the records we produce.
 It is also our responsibility to keep our records organized so that they can be located and retrieved when needed.

 Documents should only be destroyed in accordance with our Global Records Retention Policy, and never in response to or in anticipation of an investigation or audit.
-Contact the Privacy and Compliance Team or the Legal Department if there is any doubt about the appropriateness of record destruction.
+Contact the Legal Department if there is any doubt about the appropriateness of record destruction.

-Litigation exception
+Litigation Exception

-If you believe, or the Company informs you, that Company records in any form are relevant to litigation or potential litigation (i.e., a dispute or regulatory matter that could result in litigation), then you must preserve those records until the Legal Department determines the records are no longer needed.
+If you believe, or the Company informs you, that Company records in any form are relevant to litigation or potential litigation (i.e., a dispute that could result in litigation), then you must preserve those records until the Legal Department determines the records are no longer needed.
 This exception supersedes any previously or subsequently established destruction schedule for those records.
 If you believe that this exception may apply, or have any question regarding the possible applicability of that exception, please contact your supervisor, the Legal Department or the Corporate Ethics Officer.

-- Create accounting and business records that accurately reflect the truth of the underlying event or transaction. - Record transactions as prescribed by our system of internal controls. - Write carefully, professionally, and clearly in all your business communications, including emails, chat messages, and text messages.
-Write with the understanding that someday they may become public documents, especially when discussing confidential or sensitive topics.
-Be mindful of the rules and policies regarding attorney-client privilege and confidentiality. - Sign only documents including contracts you have reviewed, are authorized to sign, and believe are accurate and truthful. - Do not record false sales or record them early, understate or overstate known liabilities and assets, or defer recording items that should be expensed. - Retain, protect and dispose of records according to our Global Records Retention Policy.
-Records subject to legal hold notices, document preservation requests or regulatory requirements may be subject to additional protections. - If your job involves financial or operational recording or reporting, know all Equifax policies that apply. - Strictly follow the instructions within any applicable Legal Holds.
+- Create accounting and business records that accurately reflect the truth of the underlying event or transaction. - Record transactions as prescribed by our system of internal controls. - Write carefully and clearly in all your business communications, including emails.
+Write with the understanding that someday they may become public documents. - Sign only documents including contracts you have reviewed, are authorized to sign, and believe are accurate and truthful. - Do not record false sales or record them early, understate or overstate known liabilities and assets, or defer recording items that should be expensed. - Retain, protect and dispose of records according to our Global Records Retention Policy.
+Records subject to legal hold notices, document preservation requests or regulatory requirements may be subject to additional protections.

+If your job involves financial or operational recording or reporting, know all Equifax policies that apply.